nexmo-community/aws-transcribe-voice-notes/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nexmo-se/aws-transcribe-voice-notes)

-Use this Transcribe connector for transcription of voice notes created from the Client SDK in a named conference.
+Use this Transcribe reference connection for transcription of voice notes created from the Client SDK in a named conference.

-## Amazon Transcribe connector
+## Amazon Transcribe reference connection

 In order to get started, you will need to have an [AWS account](http://aws.amazon.com).